intel/qatlib/quickassist/lookaside/access_layer/src/sample_code/README.txt

 Note: getLatency and getOffloadCost are mutually exclusive i.e. Only one can be enabled for a particular invocation of cpa_sample_code application.
-The measurement should be performed with just one active sample code thread. i.e.NumberCyInstances and NumberDcInstances shoule be set to 1 in the driver configuration file under SSL section.
+The measurement should be performed with just one active sample code thread. i.e.NumberCyInstances and NumberDcInstances should be set to 1 in the driver configuration file under SSL section.
 Also only one device should be active at the time of measurement.
 Results may vary depending on platform settings like CPU energy savings, turbo boost, etc.